-6.12 Dangerous Substances
+6.12 Dangerous Items and Substances

-It is absolutely forbidden for residents to have firearms, explosives, gas bottles, fireworks or any flammable, hazardous or dangerous substances of any kind in the College.
-Please note the restrictions on lithium batteries in section 2.7k of this Handbook.
+It is absolutely forbidden for residents to have firearms, weapons (including replicas) explosives, gas bottles, fireworks or any flammable, hazardous or dangerous substances of any kind in the College.
+Please also note the restrictions on lithium batteries in section 2.7k of this Handbook.